RapolasRimeika/ripper/README.md

 - Local file collection: Gathers project files from the current directory or a specified project directory.
 - GitHub repository cloning: Clones a GitHub repository and collects the project files from it.
 - Customizable inclusion of hidden files: Option to include hidden files and directories using the `-a` flag.
 - Output aggregation: The collected file contents are written to a single `.txt` file.
-Perfect for rag tasks.
+- System prompt integration: Uses a custom system prompt from the `settings.py` file.
+- Configurable via `settings.py`: The system prompt, included file types, and configuration files are defined in the `settings.py` file.

 ## Requirements